4.4 Multi-Level Caches and Coherence

 The Multi-Level Cache Hierarchy

-Section titled “The Multi-Level Cache Hierarchy”The primary defense against the memory wall is the multi-level cache hierarchy, a system of small, extremely fast, on-chip memory stores (SRAM) that hold copies of frequently used data and instructions from main memory.
-When the processor needs a piece of data, it first checks the fastest, closest level of cache.
-If the data is present (a “cache hit”), it is delivered to the core in just a few clock cycles.
+Section titled “The Multi-Level Cache Hierarchy”The primary technique to mitigate the memory wall is the multi-level cache hierarchy, a system of small, fast, on-chip memory (SRAM) that holds copies of frequently used data and instructions from main memory.
+When the processor needs data, it first checks the fastest, closest level of cache.
+If the data is present (a “cache hit”), it is delivered to the core in a few clock cycles.
 If it is not present (a “cache miss”), the processor checks the next, larger and slower level of cache.
-Only if the data is not found in any on-chip cache does the processor undertake the long-latency journey to main memory.2 Modern CPUs typically feature three levels of cache:
+If the data is not in any cache, the processor accesses main memory.2 Modern CPUs typically feature three levels of cache:

-- Level 2 (L2) Cache: The L2 cache is larger and consequently slower than the L1 cache.
-It acts as a backstop for L1 misses.
+- Level 2 (L2) Cache: The L2 cache is larger and slower than the L1 cache.
+It services L1 misses.
 If data is not found in L1, the L2 is checked before an access to the L3 or main memory is initiated.
 In many modern designs, each core has its own private L2 cache, though some architectures have used shared L2 designs.2

 The Cache Coherence Problem and the MESI Protocol

-Section titled “The Cache Coherence Problem and the MESI Protocol”The introduction of multi-core processors with private L1 and L2 caches creates a fundamental data consistency problem.
+Section titled “The Cache Coherence Problem and the MESI Protocol”The introduction of multi-core processors with private L1 and L2 caches creates a data consistency problem.
 Consider a scenario where Core A reads a memory location X into its private cache.
 Later, Core B reads the same location X into its own private cache.
-Now, if Core A modifies its copy of X, Core B’s cache now holds a stale, invalid copy of that data.
-Any subsequent computation on Core B that uses X will produce an incorrect result.
+If Core A modifies its copy of X, Core B’s cache now holds a stale copy of that data.
 This is the cache coherence problem.3

-To solve this, processors implement a cache coherence protocol, a set of rules that all cache controllers follow to ensure that all cores maintain a consistent and unified view of shared memory.
+To solve this, processors implement a cache coherence protocol, a set of rules to ensure a consistent view of shared memory.
 In most modern systems, this is achieved through a “snooping” protocol, where each cache controller monitors (or “snoops”) a shared system bus or interconnect for memory transactions initiated by other caches.
 By observing these transactions, a cache can determine when its own data has become stale and take appropriate action.3

-One of the most common and foundational snooping protocols is the MESI protocol, an acronym for the four states a cache line can be in: Modified, Exclusive, Shared, and Invalid.
-Each cache line in the system has a set of state bits associated with it, and the protocol dictates how this state changes in response to local processor actions (reads and writes) and remote snooped actions.4
+A common snooping protocol is the MESI protocol, an acronym for the four states a cache line can be in: Modified, Exclusive, Shared, and Invalid.
+Each cache line in the system has state bits associated with it, and the protocol dictates how this state changes in response to local processor actions (reads and writes) and remote snooped actions.4

 The four MESI states are:

-- M (Modified): The cache line is present only in this cache, and its contents have been modified (“dirty”).
+- M (Modified): The cache line is present only in the current cache and has been modified.
 The data in main memory is stale.
 This cache is responsible for writing the modified data back to main memory before any other cache can read it.
 A write can be performed on a Modified line without any bus transaction.4

-- E (Exclusive): The cache line is present only in this cache, and its contents are consistent with main memory (“clean”).
+- E (Exclusive): The cache line is present only in this cache, and its contents are consistent with main memory.
 Since this cache has the only copy, it can be written to locally without notifying other caches, at which point its state transitions to Modified.
-This is a key optimization that avoids unnecessary bus traffic for read-followed-by-write sequences.4
+This is an optimization that avoids bus traffic for read-followed-by-write sequences.4

 - S (Shared): The cache line may be present in this cache and in one or more other caches.
-Its contents are consistent with main memory (“clean”).
+Its contents are consistent with main memory.
 Data in a Shared line is effectively read-only.
-If a processor wishes to write to a Shared line, it must first broadcast an invalidation signal over the bus to purge all other copies, after which it can claim exclusive ownership and transition its copy to the Modified state.4
+If a processor wishes to write to a Shared line, it must first issue an invalidation signal to other caches, after which it can claim exclusive ownership and transition its copy to the Modified state.4

 - I (Invalid): The cache line does not contain valid data.
 This is the initial state of all cache lines and the state to which other lines transition when they are invalidated by another processor’s write.4

-The interactions between these states form a sophisticated finite-state machine that guarantees data consistency.
+These state transitions ensure a coherent view of memory.
 For example, when a processor requests to read a memory location that is not in its cache (a read miss), it broadcasts a read request on the bus.
 If no other cache has the data, it is fetched from memory and placed in the requesting cache in the Exclusive state.
 If one or more other caches have the data in the Shared state, they respond, and the data is placed in the requesting cache in the Shared state.
 If another cache has the data in the Modified state, that cache intercepts the request, writes its modified data back to main memory, and then provides the data to the requesting cache, with both copies ending up in the Shared state.
-This intricate dance of state transitions ensures that there is always a single, coherent view of memory across the entire system.

 References